tbaraniuk/weather-api/README.md

 - ✅ Subscribe to weather updates by email and city.
 - 🔁 Choose update frequency: `hourly` or `daily`.
 - 🌐 Integration with [WeatherAPI.com](https://www.weatherapi.com/) for live weather data.
+- 📩 Integraton with Mailtrap for sending verification email.
 - 📊 PostgreSQL with TypeORM.
 - 🧪 Unit tested using Jest.